Jawaharlal Nehru: Religious and personal beliefs

 Described as a Hindu agnostic, and styling himself as a "scientific humanist", Nehru thought that religious taboos were preventing India from moving forward and adapting to modern conditions: "No country or people who are slaves to dogma and dogmatic mentality can progress, and unhappily our country and people have become extraordinarily dogmatic and little-minded."

-As a humanist, Nehru considered that his afterlife was not in some mystical heaven or reincarnation but in the practical achievements of a life lived fully with and for his fellow human beings: “…Nor am I greatly interested in life after death.
-I find the problems of this life sufficiently absorbing to fill my mind,” he wrote.
-In his Last Will and Testament he wrote: “I wish to declare with all earnestness that I do not want any religious ceremonies performed for me after my death.
-I do not believe in such ceremonies, and to submit to them, even as a matter of form, would be hypocrisy and an attempt to delude ourselves and others.”
+As a humanist, Nehru considered that his afterlife was not in some mystical heaven or reincarnation but in the practical achievements of a life lived fully with and for his fellow human beings: "...Nor am I greatly interested in life after death.
+I find the problems of this life sufficiently absorbing to fill my mind," he wrote.
+In his Last Will and Testament, he wrote: "I wish to declare with all earnestness that I do not want any religious ceremonies performed for me after my death.
+I do not believe in such ceremonies, and to submit to them, even as a matter of form, would be hypocrisy and an attempt to delude ourselves and others."

 In his autobiography, he analysed Abrahamic and Indian religions and their impact on India.
-He wanted to model India as a secular country; his secularist policies remain a subject of debate.
+He wanted to model India as a secular country; his secularist policies remain a subject of debate mainly by the Hindutva proponents.

+Nehru also believed that a world government needs to be formed for the sake of world peace.